rahmonov/rahmonov.github.io/content/write-python-framework-3.md

 This one tests that if a request is sent to a non existent route, 404(Not Found) response is returned.

 The rest I will leave to you.
-Try to write a couple more tasks and let me know in the comments if you need any help.
+Try to write a couple more tests and let me know in the comments if you need any help.
 Here are some ideas for unit tests:

 - test that class based handlers are working with a GET request
 - test that class based handlers are working with a POST request